Interconnection Standards for Net-Metered Systems 150 kW or less

 - Systems will be tested initially upon installation and once every two years to determine that anti-islanding controls are functioning correctly.

-Net metered systems must first complete an application for a "Certificate of Public Good for Interconnected Net Metered Power Systems," or register as a "Photovoltaic Systems that Are 10 kW (AC) or Less in Capacity," both of which are available on the Public Service Board's web site.
+Net-metered systems must first complete an application for a "Certificate of Public Good for Interconnected Net Metered Power Systems," or register as a "Photovoltaic Systems that Are 15 kW (AC) or Less in Capacity," both of which are available on the Public Service Board (PSB)'s website.

 Interconnection Standards for Other Systems

-In 2005, Vermont enacted legislation (Act 61) that established a statewide renewable portfolio goal and required the PSB to develop interconnection standards for DG up to 50 megawatts (MW) in capacity -- unless the PSB establishes a lower capacity in order to avoid federal preemption.
-In 2006, the PSB adopted interconnection standards for distributed-generation (DG) systems that are not net metered and not subject to Independent System Operator of New England (ISO-NE) interconnection rules or successor rules approved by the Federal Energy Regulatory Commission (FERC).
+In 2005, Vermont enacted legislation (Act 61) that established a statewide renewable portfolio goal (this goal has since been repealed and replaced with a Renewable Energy Standard) and required the PSB to develop interconnection standards for DG up to 50 megawatts (MW) in capacity -- unless the PSB establishes a lower capacity in order to avoid federal preemption.
+In 2006, the PSB adopted interconnection standards for DG systems that are not net metered and not subject to Independent System Operator of New England (ISO-NE) interconnection rules or successor rules approved by the Federal Energy Regulatory Commission (FERC).
 These rules also apply to net-metered systems larger than 150 kW but smaller than 500 kW.
 Under this rule, utilities are required to designate an employee or office from which customers may obtain information regarding the application process.
-There is a standard application form and a nonrefundable application fee of $300.
+There is a standard application form and a non-refundable application fee of $300.
 The PSB's DG interconnection rule does not specify a maximum system capacity.

 DG systems that meet certain technical screening criteria are eligible for the "fast track" interconnection process, which requires no special studies.
 Systems not eligible for "fast track" interconnection require a feasibility study, a system-impact study, and/or a facilities study.
 Reasonable, specific timelines apply to "fast track" interconnection and general interconnection.
 During the interconnection process, either party may petition the PSB for resolution of a dispute.